U.S. government heads toward chaotic end to 2020 as Trump fights Congress

 Trump stunned Republicans and Democrats alike when he later said he was unhappy with the massive bill, which provides $892 billion in coronavirus financial relief, despite offering no objections to the terms of the deal before Congress voted it through on Monday.

 Trump spent the Christmas holiday at his Mar-a-Lago resort in Florida.
-On Sunday morning, he seemed in no rush to try to resolve the standoff with Congress as he headed for the Trump International Golf Club in West Palm Beach.
+On Sunday morning, he seemed in no rush to try to resolve the standoff with Congress as he played a round of golf at the Trump International Golf Club in West Palm Beach.

 He has also complained that the bill gives too much money to special interests, cultural projects and foreign aid.

+A bipartisan group of lawmakers who were involved in crafting the relief bill urged Trump to sign it immediately.
+But, they added, if he is determined to veto it, he should do so quickly to “allow those in favor to act before it is too late.”

+“This act will show your support for the American people who are in need of emergency lifelines like food, shelter, unemployment benefits and small business relief during these challenging times,” they said in a statement.

-“What the president is doing right now is unbelievably cruel,” Senator Bernie Sanders said of the delay.
+Senator Bernie Sanders said of the delay: “What the president is doing right now is unbelievably cruel.”

 “We are dealing with an unprecedented moment in American history.
 So many people are hurting,” he told ABC News’ “This Week” show.
 Sanders, an independent who caucuses with the Democrats, urged Trump to “finally do the right thing for the American people and stop worrying about his ego.”